kyokley/PPP/README.md

 ```

 ## BYO (Bring Your Own) VPN
-Even though PPP was built around using ProtonVPN as the upstream VPN, it should be possible to use any VPN.
+Even though PPP was built around using Proton VPN as the upstream VPN, it should be possible to use any VPN.
 The structure of the docker-compose.yml is designed to be overridden.
 Knowledge of docker-compose will be helpful here but is not strictly required.
 Do the following:

 1. Create a new docker-compose config using docker-compose.proton.yml as a guide.
 The most import part is to update the `command` with whatever command is used to start the VPN.